 Example 4

-You’re a Scottish taxpayer.
-For the 2024/25 financial year, you are set to get a £15,000 dividend payment and a salary of £40,000.
+You’re a taxpayer in Scotland.
+For the 2024/25 financial year, you receive a £15,000 dividend payment and a salary of £40,000.
 Your combined income for the year is £55,000.

-- Your salary places you in the intermediate tax band for Scottish income tax, but your combined earnings of £55,000 place you in the UK higher rate taxpayer bracket (£50,271 – £125,140) for dividend tax
+- Your salary places you in the intermediate tax band for Scottish Income Tax, but your combined earnings of £55,000 place you in the UK higher rate taxpayer bracket (£50,271 – £125,140) for dividend tax

 - £12,570 of salary income is covered by your tax-free Personal Allowance